 An issuer may have the right to redeem or "call" a bond before maturity, in which case the Fund may have to reinvest the proceeds at lower market rates.
 Similarly, the Fund may have to reinvest interest income or payments received when bonds mature, sometimes at lower market rates.
 Most bonds bear interest income at a "coupon" rate that is fixed for the life of the bond.
 The value of a fixed-rate bond usually rises when market interest rates fall, and falls when market interest rates rise.
 Accordingly, a fixed-rate bond's yield (income as a percent of the bond's current value) may differ from its coupon rate as its value rises or falls.
-When an investor purchases a fixed-rate bond at a price that is greater than its face value, the investor is purchasing the bond at a premium.
-Conversely, when an investor purchases a fixed-rate bond at a price that is less than its face value, the investor is purchasing the bond at a discount.
-Fixed-rate bonds that are purchased at a discount pay less current income than securities with comparable yields that are purchased at face value, with the result that prices for such fixed-rate securities can be more volatile than prices for such securities that are purchased at face value.
+When an investor purchases a fixed-rate bond at a price that is greater than its face value, the investor is purchasing the bond at a price bond at a price that are purchased at a discount pay less current income than securities with comparable yields that are purchased at face value, with the result that prices for such fixed-rate securities can be more volatile than prices for such securities that are purchased at face value.
 Other types of bonds bear interest at an interest rate that is adjusted periodically.
 Interest rates on "floating rate" or "variable rate" bonds may be higher or lower than current market rates for fixed-rate bonds of comparable quality with similar final maturities.